shussain894/visa-chatbot-frontend/README.md

 - Rule-based backend with visa eligibility, TB test, and purpose logic.
 - Friendly, formatted bot responses.
 - Logs each session to MongoDB with details like:
-User question
+  - User question
-Matched visa type / country
+  - Matched visa type / country
-TB test requirement
+  - TB test requirement
-LLM fallback (if used)
+  - LLM fallback (if used)

 ## 🧱 Tech Stack
-Frontend	Backend	Database
-React	Node + Express	MongoDB
+React -	Node - Express - MongoDB

 ## 🚀 How to Run Locally
 1. Clone the repository